otariidae/github-markdown-toc/README.md

 ![this app on GitHub](doc/screenshot.png)
 *An example of a long readme with this extension -- AVA: a nice test runner for Node.js*

+Works with:
+- README on the top pages
+- Markdown files
+- Wikis
+- Commented tags in release pages

 ## Install
 You can install the latest version manually.